jjvanzon/Piano-Playing-Docs/goals.md

     - For reflection.
     - To put online, perhaps.
     - For entertainment purposes, hopefully.
+- ***Sharing***:
-- ***Sharing*** most of the things I produce, including chords and simplified sheet music and other analyses, and possibly in the future recordings too.
+    - Most of the things I produce I might put online, including chords and simplified sheet music and other analyses, and possibly in the future recordings too.

 Background
 ----------